Skip to Content

 Directions to Fushimi Inari Shrine

-Many of the top things to do in Kyoto are found in a tight cluster on the map.
-We spent a pleasant morning enjoying a self-guided walking tour of Kyoto.
+Many of the top things to do in Kyoto with kids are found in a tight cluster on the map.
+We spent a pleasant morning exploring them on a self-guided walking tour of Kyoto.

 Shinbashi Dori